 Despite being cut off and taking fire the German recon units continue to locate the defenders main areas of resistance.

 Two companies of infantry and one of tanks mount a rescue attempt on the recon units in deep trouble in the outer suburbs.
-To no avail however, the recon company is destroyed just as the cavalry was getting into position.

 The attack on the far right flank went well until it ran up against the defenders of the railway station area.
 The fighting here went on for several hours before the British and French platoons were eventually forced to retire, in reasonably good order too it has to be said.